3dgeo-heidelberg/etrainee/course/module1/06_reference_data_validation_accuracy_assessment/06_reference_data_validation_accuracy_assessment.md

         * Often an initial reference data set is split into a training data set and a validation (or 'test') data set.
 Then, the training data is used for building the model (*training*), while the validation data is excluded from this (put aside) and subsequently used for accuracy assessment.
         * Such a split can be random with a defined ratio (e.g., 70% of the data for training, 30% of the data for validation), or by spatial subsets of your study area (i.e. use one part of the area for training and the other one for validation).
         * Looking not only at the (in-sample) *training error* but also at the (out-of-sample) *test error* is important to evaluate how good the model generalizes, i.e. avoids *overfitting* (to the training data).
 In most cases we want a model that does not only fit well to the data it was trained on but also accurately predicts cases not seen during training.
+        * Using only one hold-out test set from a single (random) split is straightforward.
+However, the resulting accuracy estimate lacks robustness because, if the proceedure is repeated with different random splits, the variance of estimated accuracy is large.
+More robust estimates and confidence intervals (or variance) for classification accuracy can be obtained by resampling frameworks, typically using bootstrapping or cross-validation, into the classification and accuracy assessment (further reading in [Module 2](https://3dgeo-heidelberg.github.io/etrainee/module2/04_multitemporal_classification/04_multitemporal_classification.html#results-validation-and-accuracy-assesment) and in [Lyons et al. 2018](https://doi.org/10.1016/j.rse.2018.02.026)).
         * Cross-validation (CV) - In the basic version, *k*-fold CV, the training set is split into *k* smaller sets of data (called *folds*), and for each fold a model is trained on the other (*k* - 1) folds and then validated on the current fold.
         * Cross validation can be used to assess the performance of a (final) model, but also for tuning hyperparameters of a machine learning model
         * If you have multi-temporal reference data, you can also make a temporal split (e.g. use one year for training, the other years for validation or set up a temporal cross-validation with years as folds).